jreffsin/etch_a_sketch/README.md

-# sketchpad
+# etch_a_sketch
-A fun sketchpad app
+A fun etch_a_sketch app

-skills showcased: javascript, css, html
+languages used: javascript, css, html

+skills showcased include: DOM modification